 When a borrower receives a loan, a promissory note may document the agreement.
 As a signed promise to repay the loan at a specific time, the promissory note may also include interest that will be due with repayment.
 Calculate interest on a promissory note with a basic formula that includes the principal amount, the interest rate and the time period of the loan.

 Read the promissory note to find the relevant information required to calculate the interest.
-Determine the principal amount of the loan, the interest rate and the time of the loan -- expressed in either years, months or days.
+Determine the principal amount of the loan, the interest rate and the time of the loan – expressed in either years, months or days.
+The promissory note may also state whether the interest will be calculated as simple interest or as compound interest, otherwise known as amortized interest.

-Multiply the principal by the interest rate to begin the formula.
+If interest on your loan is calculated as simple interest, the formula for calculating interest begins with the total principal balance multiplied by the interest rate.
 For example, if the principal is $5,000 and the interest rate is 15 percent, multiply 5,000 by 0.15 to equal 750.

-Calculate the time period.
-For a yearly time period, multiply the product by the number of years.
-For example, for a three-year promissory note, multiply 750 by 3 to equal 2,250.
-For a monthly time period, multiply the product by the number of months.
-For example, for a nine-month promissory note, divide 9 by 12 to equal 0.75.
+Next, you account for the time period.
+If your loan is for a period of years, multiply the product of principal times interest by the number of years.
+Thus, if the example set forth above is for a three-year promissory note, multiply 750 by three years to equal 2,250 in total interest.
+If the loan is for a period of months, divide the number of months by 12 to determine the time multiplier.
+For example, for a nine-month promissory note, divide 9 by 12 (the number of months in a year) to equal 0.75.
 Multiply 750 by 0.75 to equal 562.50.
-For a daily time period, multiply the product by the number of days.
-For example, for a 90-day promissory note, divide 90 by 365 to equal 0.25.
+Likewise, for a daily time period, multiply the product by the ratio of days to years.
+For example, for a 90-day promissory note, divide 90 by 365 (the number of days in a year) to equal 0.25.
 Multiply 750 by 0.25 to equal 187.50.

 The historic method of daily interest calculation involved dividing by 360 instead of 365, based on 12 30-day months.
 Most financial institutions today utilize the 365- or 366-day interest calculation method.